Addilsay History, Family Crest & Coats of Arms

 Early Notables of the Addilsay family (pre 1700)

 More information is included under the topic Early Addilsay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Addilsay family to the New World and Oceana
+Migration of the Addilsay family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Addilsay surname or a spelling variation of the name include: John Attersley, who came to America in 1682; William Hattersley, who came to Maryland in 1763; Josiah Hattersley, who arrived in Maryland in 1775; Levi Hattersley, who arrived in Philadelphia in 1818.

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)